Time to reclaim the master bedroom.

 And . . .
 I have peace of mind because I know . . . for a fact . . . that none of my children will have to run around naked for the winter.

 If you relate to this post I wrote back in 2010 more than you wish you did, know that there’s hope.
 I’ve come a long (very long) way since then.
-And now I have a book sharing the strategies I’ve developed that work for my Slob Brain.
-Go here to find out more about How to Manage Your Home Without Losing Your Mind.
+And now I have written books sharing the strategies I’ve developed that work for my Slob Brain.
+Go here to find out more about How to Manage Your Home Without Losing Your Mind. and Decluttering at the speed of Life (which just happens to have an entire chapter devoted to decluttering clothing.

 Some of my bloggy friends and I are all talking about different aspects of clothing management today.
 Go check them out!